Difference Between Acetone and Acetic Acid

 Main Differences Between Acetone and Acetic Acid

-1. Acetone is a chemical substance that originates from a ketone and CH3COCH3 is the chemical formula of this substance.
-Acetic acid also happens to be a chemical substance but it is originated from a carboxylic acid.
+1. Acetone is a chemical substance that originates from a ketone, and CH3COCH3 is the chemical formula of this substance.
+Acetic acid also happens to be a chemical substance, but it originated from a carboxylic acid.
 CH3COOH is the chemical formula of this substance.

 2. Both of these chemicals can be found in nature.
-They are either produced in the human body or in nature by certain bacteria.
+They are either produced in the human body or by nature by certain bacteria.
 Acetone can be created in the human body via metabolism.
 When fats are broken down, acetic acid is produced.
-On the other hand, acetic acid can be produced by a bacteria called Acetobacter via fermentation
+On the other hand, acetic acid can be produced by a bacteria called Acetobacter via fermentation.

 3. Both substances can also be produced in a lab.
 There are artificial means to produce these two.
-The process of making acetic acid in an artificial method is known as cumene hydroperoxide.
+Making acetic acid in an artificial method is known as cumene hydroperoxide.
 On the other hand, acetic acid can be produced by the fusion of carbon dioxide and methanol.

-4. Acetone is generally used to remove paint from nails while acetic acid can be used in the making of plastics.
+4. Acetone removes paint from nails, while acetic acid can make plastics.

 5. Acetone can also be used in the stripping of paints industrially.
 On the other hand, acetic acid is used to preserve vegetables by pickling.